What is profit-sharing?

 Employers also derive tax benefits from the profit-sharing plan.
 Contributions to a 401(k) with profit sharing are tax deductible, reducing the employer’s tax liability.
 Tsoir says that employers can decide as late as September of the next year and still get a deduction for the prior tax year.

 While profit-sharing plans do require some annual testing and reporting requirements, they also “allow for vesting schedules, loan provisions, and different eligibility rules that are often better than plans like a SEP IRA,” says Wilson.

 A SEP IRA, another popular retirement plan option among smaller businesses, may be easier to set up and administer, but it requires the business to pay the same retirement benefit to all employees, offering little flexibility.
-It also lacks the ability to require vesting, a feature that may help employees stick around longer.
+It also lacks the ability to require vesting, a feature that may help employees remain with the employer longer.